stevekuznetsov/expo/docs/pages/tutorial/image-picker.md

 }
 ```

+From the above snippet, notice that the `launchImageLibraryAsync()` receives an object in which different options are specified.
+This is known as an [`ImagePickerOptions` object](/versions/latest/sdk/imagepicker/#imagepickeroptions).
+When invoking the method, you can pass the object to specify different options.
+For example, the `aspect` is passed to maintain the aspect ratio if the user is allowed to edit the image when picking the image.
+When `allowsEditing` is set to true, the user is allowed to edit the image during the selection process on mobile platforms.

+You can also pass `mediaTypes` to specify the types of media that the user can pick.
+For example, the default value of this option is `ImagePicker.MediaTypeOptions.Images` which means that the user can only select images.

+> **Tip**: You can read more about what each option does in the [ImagePickerOptions](/versions/latest/sdk/imagepicker/#imagepickeroptions) table.

 ### Step 2.2: Update the button component

 The handler method must trigger when the styled button is pressed.
-To do this, you have to update the `onPress` property of the `Button` component in **components/Button.js**:
+To invoke it, update the `onPress` property of the `Button` component in **components/Button.js**:

 <!-- prettier-ignore -->
 ```js